Riding dirt bikes is an expensive hobby.

 Features:

-Use rim shields to prevent scratching or bending the rim when using the tire iron if you have colored rims.
+Use rim shields when using the tire iron to prevent scratching colored rims or bending the rim.
 Use one tire iron to lift a section of tire away from the rim and use a second iron to extract the rest of the tire from the rim.
-A third iron can be used to lift the opposing side of the bead if desired.
-Work your way around until this section of tire is completely free from the rim.
+Use a third iron to lift the opposing side of the bead, if desired.
+Work your way around until this section of tire frees from the rim.

 Good Rim Protector